mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   Docker provisioner reports potential issues if there are insufficient resources.

-    If you attempt to deploy a cluster on a machine that does not have enough resources, you might see issues when the installation starts to deploy add-ons.
+    If you attempt to deploy a cluster on a machine that does not have enough resources, you might see issues when the installation starts to deploy addons.
     For example, if you see an error message similar to `could not check tiller installation`, the root cause is typically insufficient resources.

 -   Dex should always be enabled.

     For this release of Konvoy, `dex`, `dex-k8s-auth`, and `traefik-auth` are tightly coupled and must all be enabled.
-    Disabling any of these add-ons will prevent certain operations from working correctly.
+    Disabling any of these addons will prevent certain operations from working correctly.
     This tight coupling will be addressed in a future release.

 -   The authentication token has no permissions.